-Engine or Auxiliary Power Unit Programmes should form part of the associated aircraft Programme.
+approval: Engine or Auxiliary Power Unit Programmes should form part of the associated aircraft Programme.
 These procedures provide guidance on elements to be followed to obtain Authority approval of Programmes, and amendments to them;

-- (ii) programme elements: - (A) Introduction
+(ii) programme elements:

-An Engine or Auxiliary Power Unit Reliability Centred Maintenance and Condition Monitored Maintenance Programme provides for the integration of Reliability Analysis, Hard Time Control, On
+A. Introduction

-Condition and Condition Monitoring into one Programme.
+An Engine or Auxiliary Power Unit Reliability Centred Maintenance and Condition Monitored Maintenance for Programme provides the integration of Reliability Analysis, Hard Time Control, On Condition and Condition Monitoring into one Programme.
 It may vary in size and scope depending on the complexity and number of different engine and Auxiliary Power Unit types being controlled by the Programme.
 The Programme sets out the means to identify both on-wing and off- wing maintenance tasks.
-On-wing engine or Auxiliary Power Unit maintenance tasks and their intervals are initially established by threshold means of and opportunity samples, Constructor's Engine Maintenance Planning Guides and the inspection requirements of the Engine Manuals.
-The onwing and off-wing maintenance tasks and intervals may be changed as a result of the experience gained reviewing bv operating the Programme and information provided in Service Bulletins, Manual Revisions, Service Letters, Airworthiness Directives and other relevant sources.
+On-wing engine or Auxiliary Power Unit maintenance tasks and their intervals are initially established by means of threshold and opportunity samples, Constructor's Engine Maintenance Planning Guides and the inspection requirements of the Engine Manuals.
+The on- wing and offwing maintenance tasks and intervals may be changed as a result of reviewing the experience gained by operating the Programme and information provided in Service Bulletins, Manual Revisions, Service Letters, Airworthiness Directives and other relevant sources.

-(B) Objectives
+B. Objectives